jcarvalheiro/additionalalerts/README.md

 * Equipment with obsolete or missing location
 * Maintenance alert (planned or overdue maintenance)
 * High incident count alert (equipment with many incidents/failures)

+#### Quality control alerts (CMDB data quality)
+* Computers/monitors/peripherals with missing or inconsistent required fields (model, manufacturer, OS, inventory number, serial number, buy date)
+* Equipment with detected duplicates (serial number, inventory number, name)
+* Equipment assigned to disabled/nonexistent users or services
+* Equipment with buy date after warranty or commissioning date
+* Equipment with obsolete information (unsupported OS/firmware, outdated software version)
+* Equipment with no movement or maintenance history
+* Equipment located in deleted or unreferenced locations
+* Equipment with incomplete relations (e.g. computer without monitor when required)
+* Equipment with inconsistent status (e.g. "in stock" but assigned to a user)
+* Equipment not modified for over a year (risk of obsolete data)
+* Equipment without declared backup or without recent backup
+* Computers/peripherals with full storage (disk nearly full)
+* Equipment with recurring incidents (more than X incidents in a period)
+* Equipment without scheduled preventive maintenance
+* Peripherals connected but unused for X days
+* Equipment with outdated firmware
+* Equipment without network assignment (no IP or not seen on network for X days)
+* Computers without active or up-to-date antivirus
+* Computers missing critical peripherals (screen, keyboard, mouse, etc.)

 Each alert can be enabled/disabled via the web interface and has its own GLPI notification template (configurable email).